authelia/authelia/docs/configuration/identity-providers/oidc.md

 #### redirect_uris

 A list of valid callback URL's this client will redirect to.
 All other callbacks will be considered unsafe.
+The URL's are case-sensitive.

 #### scopes